Log-Concavity in Powers of Infinite Series Close to $(1-z)^{-1}$: Abstract

 \section{Abstract}

-Using the analytic method of Odlyzko and Richmond, we show that if $f(z) = \sum_n a_nz^n$ is an infinite series with $a_n \geq 1$ and $a_0 + \cdots + a_n = O(n + 1)$ for all $n$, then a super-polynomially long initial segment of $f^k(z)$ is log-concave.
-Furthermore, if $a_0 + \cdots + a_n = C(n + 1) + O((n + 1)^{\alpha})$ for constants $C > 1$ and $\alpha < 1$, we show that an exponentially long initial segment of $f^k(z)$ is log-concave.
-This resolves a conjecture of the author and Letong Hong in arXiv:2008.10069, and resolves a conjecture of Heim and Neuhauser in arXiv:1810.02226 that the Nekrasov-Okounkov polynomials $Q_n(z)$ are unimodal for sufficiently large $n$.
+In this paper, we use the analytic method of Odlyzko and Richmond to study the log-concavity of power series.
+If $f(z) = \sum_n a_nz^n$ is an infinite series with $a_n \geq 1$ and $a_0 + \cdots + a_n = O(n + 1)$ for all $n$, we prove that a super-polynomially long initial segment of $f^k(z)$ is log-concave.
+Furthermore, if there exists constants $C > 1$ and $\alpha < 1$ such that $a_0 + \cdots + a_n = C(n + 1) - R_n$ where $0 \leq R_n \leq O((n + 1)^{\alpha})$, we show that an exponentially long initial segment of $f^k(z)$ is log-concave.
+This resolves a conjecture proposed by Letong Hong and the author, which implies another conjecture of Heim and Neuhauser that the Nekrasov-Okounkov polynomials $Q_n(z)$ are unimodal for sufficiently large $n$.